 “David Price vs Sergey Kuzmin was mentioned to us by Matchroom as Price is something of a name in England and he did give Povetkin a good fight.
 He would definitely be a test for Kuzmin, in my opinion it’s a really competitive fight and a good chance for Price to redeem himself, as well as being an attractive fight for fans.
 Price has lost already a good amount of times, isn’t it about time he proved himself, not just look for the big attractive fights; maybe he needs to rebuild now.
 If he beats Kuzmin maybe he’d be confident enough to fight the big guys again.”

-If the Price fight can be resurrected remains to be seen, but if, as has been rumoured but not verified, the Englishman has asked for similar money to the Povetkin clash, he may well be overpricing himself.
-Either way, Kuzmin should remain on the bill, with Wembley opportunities also being explored for a pair of 3-0 World of Boxing hopefuls from Uzbekistan, Shakhram Giyasov (the 2017 World Amateur champion and 2016 Olympic welterweight silver medallist) and Murodjun Akhmadaliev, who won bronze as a bantam at the same Rio Games, to add to his World silver the previous year.
+Wembley opportunities are also being explored for a pair of 3-0 World of Boxing hopefuls from Uzbekistan, Shakhram Giyasov (the 2017 World Amateur champion and 2016 Olympic welterweight silver medallist) and Murodjun Akhmadaliev, who won bronze as a bantam at the same Rio Games, to add to his World silver the previous year.